-I trained as a pharmaceutical scientist and studied and worked in four European Union countries (Germany, France, Italy and the UK).
+In my studies and work, I greatly benefitted from the European Union’s principle of Freedom of Movement.
+I trained as a pharmaceutical scientist and studied and worked in four European countries (Germany, France, Italy and the UK).
 My laboratory and clinical investigations focused on molecular mechanisms underlying nerve cell death in neurological conditions, including Alzheimer’s disease.

 I have researched and taught in the field of neuropharmacology for fifteen years, am a licensed pharmacist, and hold an honorary Associate Professor position (Habilitation; Privatdozentin) in Pharmacology at Goethe University Frankfurt, Germany.

 Over time my scholarly interests shifted towards questions to which the interdisciplinary field of the health humanities tries to find answers.
 I am particularly interested in how specific cultural trends and ideas lead laboratory and clinical researchers to study health and disease – and particularly conditions of aging and old age as well as aging itself – within specific paradigms.